Frequently Asked Questions

 There are numerous options to silver fillings, including composite (tooth-colored), porcelain, and gold fillings.
 We encourage you to discuss these options with your dentist so you can determine which is the best option for you.

 Four out of five people have periodontal disease and don’t know it!
 Most people are not aware of it because the disease is usually painless in the early stages.
 Unlike tooth decay, which often causes discomfort, it is possible to have periodontal disease without noticeable symptoms.
-Having regular dental check-ups and periodontal examinations are very important and will help detect if periodontal problems exist.
+Having regular dental check-ups and periodontal examinations is very important and will help detect if periodontal problems exist.

 Periodontal disease begins when plaque, a sticky, colorless, film of bacteria, food debris, and saliva, is left on the teeth and gums.
 The bacteria produce toxins (acids) that inflame the gums and slowly destroy the bone.
 Brushing and flossing regularly and properly will ensure that plaque is not left behind to do its damage.